rolling-scopes-school/tasks/tasks/train-a/search.md

 #### Acceptance Criteria 3: Modal window content (5)

-- Title of modal contains text "Route" alogn with route id number.
+- Title of modal contains text "Route" along with route id number.

 - The modal window must display:

   - The start station of the trip at the top.
   - The end station of the trip at the bottom.
   - All intermediate stations between the start and end stations listed in order.